kylegraupe/solving_N_Queens_problem_with_AI/README.md

 To run the N-Queens solver, follow these steps:

-1. Clone this repository to your local machine. git clone <repository-link>
+1. Clone this repository to your local machine. git clone <https://github.com/kylegraupe/N_Queen>

 2. Ensure you have Python installed on your system.